JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 }
 ```

-UseReducer is not that different from useState, is just a variant to deal with complex objects instead of (ideally) simple scalar values.
+UseReducer is not that different from useState, just a variant to deal with complex objects instead of (ideally) simple scalar values.

 #### 3.4.1 Implementation time!